Neil Merryweather

-Neil Merryweather (born Robert Neilson Lillie, December 27, 1945 - March 28, 2021) was a Canadian rock singer, bass player and songwriter.
+Neil Merryweather (born Robert Neilson Lillie; December 27, 1945 - March 28, 2021) was a Canadian rock singer, bass player and songwriter.

 Biography

-Merryweather was born in Winnipeg, Manitoba, and began his career in Toronto during the early 1960s, performing under the name Bobby Neilson.

-Merryweather left The Flying Circus in March 1968, and reunited with former Tripp members Ed Roth and Jimmy Livingston to form a new band.
-Adding ex-Fraser Loveman Group guitarist Dave Burt and drummer Gary Hall, the new group, initially dubbed 'New King Boiler'.
+Merryweather was born in Winnipeg, Manitoba.
+He began his career in Toronto in the early 1960s, performing under the name Bobby Neilson, and then Neil Lillie.
+He played in bands such as Just Us, the Tripp, the Mynah Birds (including Rick James), and the Flying Circus (including Bruce Cockburn.
+He left the Flying Circus in March 1968, and reunited with former Tripp members Ed Roth and Jimmy Livingston to form a new band.
+Adding guitarist Dave Burt, formerly in the Fraser Loveman Group, and drummer Gary Hall, the new group was initially dubbed 'New King Boiler'.

-Merryweather's second album, Word of Mouth (released in September 1969), was a double-album recorded in Los Angeles featuring the band with Steve Miller, Barry Goldberg, Charlie Musselwhite, Dave Mason, Howard Roberts and Bobby Notkoff.
+Merryweather's second album, Word of Mouth (released in September 1969), was a double album recorded in Los Angeles featuring the band with Steve Miller, Barry Goldberg, Charlie Musselwhite, Dave Mason, Howard Roberts and Bobby Notkoff.
 The group fragmented, with Merryweather quitting after a dispute.
 Merryweather turned down an offer from Stephen Stills to join Crosby, Stills, Nash & Young as bass player.
 Word of Mouth peaked at #199 on the United States Billboard 200 album chart.

 Merryweather flew back to Toronto to recruit replacements, then returned with them to record the album Neil Merryweather, John Richardson and Boers for the blues label Kent in early 1970.
-The resulting album was credited to Merryweather, ex-The Ugly Ducklings drummer Robin Boers, guitarist John Richardson from Nucleus (and before that Lords of London), and ex-49th Parallel member J.J.
+The resulting album was credited to Merryweather, former Ugly Ducklings drummer Robin Boers, guitarist John Richardson from Nucleus (and before that Lords of London), and ex-49th Parallel member J.J.
 Velker.
 Merryweather agreed to do the album for the money to support the new band.
 They did a follow-up album for RCA, Ivar Avenue Reunion, featuring the same basic group plus Goldberg, Musselwhite, and Merryweather's new girlfriend, ex-C.K.
 Strong singer Lynn Carey.

 Merryweather and Lynn Carey, along with guitarist Kal David and former Merryweather bandmates Roth and Hall, recorded the Vacuum Cleaner album for RCA in 1971.
 Two tracks that they recorded at Kent Records under the name "Momma and Pappa Rock'n Family" (Kent 4522) were bought by RCA, also found their way onto the Vacuum Cleaner album.
 Merryweather found the replacement staff to be weak and he left with the idea to form a new group with Lynn out front.
 Merryweather recruited Coffi Hall as drummer and found guitarist Rick Gaxiola and keyboardist James Newton Howard.
 Merryweather had put together a new hard rock band which he named Mama Lion in 1972, featuring Carey on lead vocals.